webtactics/prestigepropropertyservices/pages/services.md

 ## Maintenance and Repairs: ##

 From routine maintenance tasks to emergency repairs, conditions reports and tailored services our skilled locally connected team ensures that properties are well-maintained to preserve their long-term value.

-“A stitch in time saves nine”
+Remember, as the saying goes, “a stitch in time saves nine”.

-Examples of what we can provide as preventative maintenance tailored to our local coastal conditions.
+Examples of what we provide as preventative maintenance tailored to our local coastal conditions.

 - Rust preventative treatments of fittings and fixtures
 - Timber treatments for decks and furniture / restoration.